d3fc/d3fc/packages/d3fc-element/README.md

 Rendering is a two-phase process, *measure* and *draw*.
 Assign functions to the [onmeasure](#surface_onmeasure) and [ondraw](#surface_ondraw) properties which contain the logic required for sizing and rendering the visualisation.

 The split into two phases is required to allow the sizing logic to be performed across all surfaces involved in a visualisation (see [d3fc-group](#d3fc-group)) before any of these values are used in the render without maintaining a dependency graph.
-Additionally it prevents interlacing of DOM reads (should occur in *measure*) from DOM writes (should occur in *draw*) which can cause layout thrashing.
+Additionally it prevents interleaving of DOM reads (should occur in *measure*) from DOM writes (should occur in *draw*) which can cause layout thrashing.

 ```html
 <d3fc-svg id="x-axis" style="width: 10vw; height: 6vw"></d3fc-svg>